tool3/bump/README.md

 # Bump Action

-### Forked from tool3/bump to check node16 compatibility

 Bump allows you to..well...bump an npm package version using a commit message, and push the package.json update back to the repository.
 [![](https://github.com/tool3/bump/workflows/bump/badge.svg)](https://github.com/tool3/bump/actions)